 Bottom Line

-We love Transparent Labs 100% Grass-Fed Whey Protein Isolate for muscle gain, since it has the largest protein content of any whey protein powder in our roundup with 28 grams, but that’s not the only reason why this is our favorite protein powder for muscle gain.
+We love Transparent Labs 100% Grass-Fed Whey Protein Isolate as our best overall pick.
+It has the largest protein content of any whey protein powder in our roundup with 28 grams, but that’s not the only reason this is our favorite protein powder overall.
 It also tastes great and mixes well.

 Another big factor is Transparent Labs’ commitment to using simple, proven ingredients.
-Case and point, the first ingredient in this protein powder is grass-fed whey protein isolate.
-Whey protein isolate is one of the most bioavailable forms of protein3, meaning your body can use more of it.
+Case in point, the first ingredient in this protein powder is grass-fed whey protein isolate.
+Whey protein isolate is one of the most bioavailable forms of protein1 meaning your body can use more of it.

 RELATED: What Is Whey Protein?

-Whey protein isolate has also had most of its lactose removed by a special filtration process so people with lactose sensitivities can consume it with little to no discomfort4 (most of the fat is also removed from the whey during this filtration, resulting in a “leaner” protein powder).
+Whey protein isolate has also had most of its lactose removed by a special filtration process, so people with lactose sensitivities can consume it with little to no discomfort2 (most of the fat is also removed from the whey during this filtration, resulting in a “leaner” protein powder).
+Whey protein is also found in high-quality products like protein bars and meal replacement products.

-Transparent Labs is popular with consumers and dietary professionals like registered dietitian Laila Ouldibbat because they live up to their name by having a transparent nutrition label and ingredients list, and provide certificates of analysis and composition on their website.
+Transparent Labs is popular with consumers and dietary professionals like registered dietitian Laila Ouldibbat.
+They live up to their name by having a transparent nutrition label and ingredients list, and provide certificates of analysis and composition on their website.
 Laila also likes that the ingredient list is very short—only five ingredients.

 RELATED: Best Protein Powder for Women

-Best Natural Whey Protein Powder: Legion Athletics Whey+ Whey Isolate Protein Powder
+Best Clean Whey Protein Powder: Legion Athletics Whey+ Whey Isolate Protein Powder

-Good for: Those who want a natural whey protein
+Good for: Those who want a clean whey protein without any artificial ingredients

 Legion Whey+